 Places to go on Mackinac Island: Marquette Park

-Mackinac Island’s Marquette Park is a beautiful greenspace at the foot of Fort Mackinac, where soldiers in centuries past tended a garden.
+Mackinac Island’s Marquette Park is a beautiful greenspace at the foot of historic Fort Mackinac where soldiers in the 1800s tended a garden.
 These days, what grows in Marquette Park is soft green grass and sweet-smelling lilacs.

-It’s where there’s a reproduction of an ancient birchbark chapel that signifies the first presence of Europeans on Mackinac Island.
+• Marquette Park is where there’s a reproduction of an ancient birchbark chapel that signifies the first European presence on Mackinac Island.

 Marquette Park’s Place in the History of Mackinac Island

 It was 350 years ago in 1670 that Marquette brought a Catholic mission to Mackinac Island along with fellow priest Claude Dablon.
-That mission to Mackinac Island is commemorated by the birchbark chapel that you can visit in Marquette Park still Marquette Park’s statue of 17th-century French Catholic priest Jacques Marquette overlooks the Mackinac Island harbor.today.
+That mission is commemorated by the birchbark chapel that you can visit in Mackinac Island’s Marquette Park still today.

 The statue of Marquette was installed on Mackinac Island in 1909 and is similar to a statue 160 miles away in Marquette, Mich. and to another in the U.S. Capitol building in Washington, D.C.
-The Marquette statue on Mackinac Island looks out over the bay which includes a marina and docks for ferry boats to bring visitors from the mainland.
+The Marquette statue looks out over the bay which includes a Mackinac Island marina and docks for ferry boats to bring visitors from the mainland.

 Interestingly, the water eyed by the Marquette statue is called Haldimand Bay, named after the 18th century British general who was governor of Quebec – which at the time included what is now Michigan.
 Haldimand was in charge when Fort Michilimackinac was moved from the northern tip of the Lower Peninsula to Mackinac Island in 1780.